 UKITE consists of multiple choice questions (either single best answer or extended matching questions).
 These are based on the T&O curriculum.

 There is no pass/fail standard for UKITE.

 Duration = 2 hours 45 minutes

-(Timing will begin as soon as the exam is started by the individual user on the BOA Learning Hub portal.
-It is not possible to pause the exam and stop the clock once the exam has begun).
+(Timing will begin as soon as the exam is started by the individual user on the online assessment portal).

 Only one attempt is permitted.